Methodology

 Stage 1 · The architecture

-Seven models.
+Six models.
 Zero coordination.

 A single model producing a confident result is hard to validate — confident hallucinations look identical to confident accurate results.
 Multiple independent models converging on the same target is a qualitatively different signal.
 Independence is what makes the consensus meaningful, and where models disagree we still keep candidates so the next four stages can verify them against the open web.